claytonjwong/seven-habits/README.md

 🙂 With a mission statement, we can flow with changes.
 We don't need prejudgements or prejudices.
 We don't need to figure out everything else in life, to stereotype and categorize everything and everybody in order to accomodate reality.

 🙁 Our personal environment is also changing at an ever-increasing pace.
 Such rapid change burns out a large number of people who feel they can hardly handle it, can hardly cope with life.
-They become reactive and essentially give up, hoping that things that happens to them will be good.
+They become reactive and essentially give up, hoping that things that happen to them will be good.

 **⭐️ Many so-called mental and emotional illnesses are really symptoms of an underlying sense of meaninglessness or emptiness**